SushantGautam/HEDGE/README.md

 - `hedge_bench/algorithms.py` – reference implementations of uncertainty estimators, clustering strategies, and scoring utilities.
 - `hedge_bench/utils.py` – high-level helper functions for dataset caching, answer generation, labeling, and evaluation (as used in the quickstart example).
-- `tmp_test.py` – example script used during development for running the full pipeline locally.

 ## Citation